Category: California , Environmental , Marine Services

 We have a wide variety of environmental experience; including emergency oil spill response, derelict vessel reclamation, shoreline cleanup and waterfront services.

-“We do something different and exciting pretty much every day,” said Chris Sandell, Environmental Operations Manager for the Pacific Northwest.
+“We do something different and exciting pretty much every day,” said Thuan Ngo, Environmental Operations Manager for the Pacific Northwest.
 “Everything we do is fascinating.”

 The marine services group handles a variety of routine jobs such as preventive booming, but their skills are even more vital when they work in conjunction with our other divisions on a major project.
 “Marine services might be coupled with a diving project; for instance, on the ship before they dive or when something sinks,” Harrington said.
 “It’s a symbiotic relationship with every service line and everything else we do.”